Map enriched output to fields in a search index in Azure AI Search

 • Vectors from embedding skills

-• OCR text from image skills
+• Optical character recognition (OCR) text from image skills

 • Locations, organizations, or people from entity recognition skills